9.1 Overall Score

 Collateral: Before giving you the loan, lenders will want to know that if something goes wrong they’ll have something tangible to sell.
 Collateral can be a car, real estate, work equipment, cash, accounts receivable, or other assets.
 Lenders tend to undervalue collateral as it lessens the risk they have to take.
 Undervaluing the collateral requires a borrower to provide more assets to secure the loan.

-Depending on the company and industry you’re in, there are various options for business loans.
+Depending on the company and industry you’re in, there are various types of loans.
 Each loan lender will specialize in different kinds of loans, and not all of them will be right for your company.
 Some loans are customized for startup companies, seasonal companies, companies that need equipment, companies that want to increase their working capital and more.
+Reading business loan reviews and talking to these companies personally will help you determine which loan options are best for you.

 While loans can be risky, they can also benefit your company.
 You can get a business loan for a variety of reasons:

-Many business owners choose to take out smaller, short-term loans.
+Many small business owners choose to take out smaller, short-term loans.
 Consistently making on-time payments will build your business’s credit score and credibility, making it more likely for you to qualify for larger loans in the future.
+You can always talk to lenders to decide if taking on smaller, short-term loans would be better for you or if it would benefit you more to take out larger, long-term loans.

 A business credit score is based on various factors, including your payment history, bankruptcies, liens, etc. A bad credit score shows that you have failed to make your scheduled payments, otherwise known as payment defaults.
 Whereas, a thin credit score means you don’t have a sufficient amount of business credit history, making it hard for lenders to determine creditworthiness.
 In both cases, it can negatively affect whether you get the loan.

-Fixing your credit score will take some time, but there are several steps you can take.
+Fixing your credit score will take some time, but there are several steps you can take to improve your credit.
 Be aware that it could be a while before you see any drastic results.

 First, identify what your company needs.
-If your company is looking to expand, don’t apply to a loan company that focuses on equipment financing.
-The best thing you can do for yourself and your company is to take the time to find the right lender.
-Reading reviews, calling and asking questions, and reaching out to those who started their own businesses will help you find the best fit.
-Each business loan company will have different requirements and qualifications so taking the time to conduct your own research is key to finding the right business loan company.
+If your company is looking to expand and needs business financing, don’t apply to a loan company that focuses on equipment financing.
+The best thing small business owners can do is take the time to find the right lender.
+Reading business loan reviews, calling and asking questions, and reaching out to those who started their own businesses will help you find the best lending option for you.
+All business loan lenders will have different requirements and qualifications so taking the time to conduct your own research is key to finding the right business loan company.